Tag Archives: Bolero

 Which is perfectly fair.
 I have certainly biased towards more information about dance than about music, and have kept the music details to those that specifically apply to partner dancing.
 The way the site is set up, I have a primary “index” of the various partner dances.
 Then I think about refining that search on things like musical genre or tempo.

 That said, it is still possible to start from musical genre and go from there.
 The full list of genres that are available on music4dance can been seen on the tags page.
 The genres are the green tags.
-And now that I look at it from this perspective, it would be nice to be able to filter on just genre tags – I’ll see if I can get that feature implemented soon.
+And now that I look at it from this perspective, it would be nice to be able to filter on just genre tags – I’ll see if I can get that feature implemented soon1.
 You can click on the Pop tag on that page and see a list of all of the pop songs in the music4dance catalog.

 What I don’t give you in this context is a description of the “Pop” genre the way I do with a dance style.
 While I think that’s an interesting idea, I feel like it’s been covered elsewhere in more detail than I would be able to manage.
 For instance, there is a site called rateyourmusic.com that does something pretty close to what I’m doing, but specifically for musical genres rather than dance styles.
 Check out their Pop page.
 And of course wikipedia is always a great source for information like this.